 My Smore Bomb with Pop Rocks Shrapnel

 Adding the pop rocks shrapnel is very simple.
 After dipping the ball into the chocolate, dip the ball into pop rocks while the chocolate is still molten.
 You will have to work fast before the chocolate completely hardens.
-The pop rocks will absorb some moisture from the air and from the condensation on the cold chocolate while the frozen graham cracker thaws, but the bigger pop rocks should retain their fizz.
+The pop rocks will absorb some moisture from the air and the condensation on the cold chocolate while the frozen graham cracker thaws, but the bigger pop rocks should retain their fizz.
 And there you have it, a chocolate smore bomb with pop rocks shrapnel.